Deragh Campbell

 Deragh Campbell (born May 4, 1989) is a Canadian actress and filmmaker.

-She is known for her performances in independent Canadian cinema.
-Her collaborations with filmmaker Sofia Bohdanowicz—Veslemøy's Song (2018), MS Slavic 7 (2019), and Point and Line to Plane (2020)—have screened at film festivals internationally.
+Campbell is known for her performances and filmmaking work in the independent Canadian cinema.
+Her collaborations with filmmaker Sofia Bohdanowicz—including Veslemøy's Song (2018), MS Slavic 7 (2019), Point and Line to Plane (2020), and Measures for a Funeral (2024)—have screened at film festivals internationally.
 Campbell has also starred in three of Kazik Radwanski's feature films; she played a small role in How Heavy This Hammer (2015), the lead role in Anne at 13,000 Ft.
-(2019), and opposite Matt Johnson in Matt and Mara (2024).
+(2019), and she starred opposite Matt Johnson in Matt and Mara (2024).

 Campbell received the Jay Scott Prize from the Toronto Film Critics Association and Best Actress in a Canadian Film from the Vancouver Film Critics Circle.